rafaelportela/intro-functional-programming/readme.md

-#Intro to Functional Programming for OO programers
+#Intro to Functional Programming for OO programmers

 You should have node.js installed to run the following commands.